sm00thix/unet/README.md

 This repository contains an implementation of U-Net [[1]](#references). [unet.py](https://github.com/sm00thix/unet/blob/main/unet.py) implements the class UNet.
 The implementation has been tested with PyTorch 2.7.1 and CUDA 12.6.
 ![](./assets/unet_diagram.png)

-You can also load the U-Net from PyTorch Hub.
+You can load the U-Net from PyTorch Hub.
 ```python
 import torch